 5. Generalization Training

-Just like bad habits, good ones can also form over time with positive reinforcement.
-Through generalization training, individuals try practicing the therapeutic tactics learned throughout treatment in a variety of situations.2 Eventually, these new behaviors become automatic.2 Should a stressful situation occur, a person will be more inclined to react in a healthier way.
+Like bad habits, good behaviors can form over time with positive reinforcement.
+Through generalization training, individuals try practicing the therapeutic tactics learned throughout treatment in various situations.2 Eventually, these new behaviors become automatic.2 Thus, a person will be more inclined to react healthily if a stressful situation occurs.

 What Can Habit Reversal Therapy Treat?

-HRT was initially developed in 1973 by psychologists Azrin and Nunn to treat nervous habits and tics, such as those associated with Tourette’s syndrome.4 More recently, it has been used to treat obsessive compulsive related disorders (OCRD) including trichotillomania (hair pulling) and skin picking behaviors.7 HRT can be used to treat other conditions, not just specific formal diagnoses.
+Habit reversal training was initially developed in 1973 by psychologists Azrin and Nunn to treat nervous habits and tics, such as those associated with Tourette’s syndrome.5 More recently, it has been used to treat obsessive-compulsive related disorders (OCRD), including trichotillomania (hair pulling) and skin-picking behaviors.7 HRT can help treat other conditions, not just specific formal diagnoses.

 Habit reversal training can help with a variety of issues including, but not limited to: